 - Work as a go-between with the health clinician and billing offices

-What is medical billing and coding in a healthcare setting?
-It's a skill that's necessary in almost every health setting.
-In addition to the hospitals, doctors' offices and outpatient centers previously mentioned, these jobs can be found at long-term care facilities, ambulatory care facilities, insurance companies, pharmaceutical companies, medical manufacturers, behavioral health organizations, governmental healthcare agencies and healthcare-related organizations.
+Medical billing and coding is a skill that’s necessary in almost every health setting.
+In addition to the hospitals, doctors’ offices and outpatient centers previously mentioned, these jobs can be found at long-term care facilities, ambulatory care facilities, insurance companies, pharmaceutical companies, medical manufacturers, behavioral health organizations, governmental healthcare agencies and healthcare-related organizations.

 In other words, coders and billers can be found everywhere.
 And with a bachelor's degree in this field, so can plenty of opportunities for HIM managers.